 Planning for your visit is important and will help you understand what to expect during your stay.
-At the Mater we are committed to providing you with the best patient care before you arrive, during your stay and after you leave our hospital.
+We are committed to providing you with the best patient care before you arrive, during your stay and after you leave our hospital.

-Information from your Doctor
+Information from your doctor